Edificio Benjamín Zeledón

-Edificio Benjamín Zeledón (Benjamín Zeledón Building), is one of tallest building in Managua, capital of Nicaragua.
+Edificio Benjamín Zeledón (Benjamín Zeledón Building), is one of tallest buildings in Managua, capital of Nicaragua.
 It survived the earthquake of 23 December 1972.

 1972 Managua earthquake

 The 6.2 magnitude earthquake of 23 December 1972, at 12:35 a.m. on the Richter scale, and its two aftershocks at 1:18 a.m. and 1:20 a.m. that same day, which devastated downtown Managua, caused the bank no major damage other than the detachment of some windows, shattered glass, and the fall of some marble slabs in the lobby and first basement.
 The bank also suffered a fire in the upper floor, between the 14th and 17th floors (rooftop), which was brought under control, as evidenced by the photos taken a week after the disaster by scientists from the University of California.
 From then on, it gained worldwide prestige for its earthquake resistance.
 Moving with the rhythm of the earthquake, it was like a sledgehammer against the foundations of the neighboring Casa Mántica building (adjacent to its north side), which was demolished in 1973.
 Later, it was discovered that near the Bank of America there is a seismic fault named the Los Bancos fault, because it passes beneath the Central Bank (which had 12 of its 16 floors demolished in 1975) and the National Bank of Nicaragua (current headquarters of the National Assembly of Nicaragua since 1985) near the northwest corner of the 1st basement.
 Repairs were made and it was repainted white.